 With almost every second person wearing a hanbok, you’ll not be the odd one.

-If you wish to learn more about Jeonju attractions, book a guided tour.
+If you wish to learn more about Jeonju attractions, book a full-day guided tour with Klook.

 - Jeonju is accessible from Seoul via a KTX train ride of about 1.5 hours.
 One can also get to Jeonju by bus from the Seoul bus station, in about 2 hours.